 *Dry skin brushing daily, and laughter (I watch something funny every day)

 *Once a week have a prep ½ day for sauces, bone broth, beet kvass, kitchen fun, and special foods/shopping

-*Committed to spending whatever money I have on the best food, and spend ZERO on OTC meds, I have not missed a day’s work for 10 years, except accidents.
+*Committed to spending whatever money I have on the best food, and spend ZERO on OTC meds, I have missed very few day’s work for 17 years, except accidents.